matomo-org/developer-documentation/docs/3.x/generated/Piwik/Period/Range.md

 <a name="getPrettyString" id="getPrettyString"></a>
 ### `getPrettyString()`

-Returns a pretty string describing this period.
+Returns the current period as a string.

 #### Signature